Agentic Exploration of Physics Models: Quantum many-body physics systems

+We consider a system of $N$ spin-1/2 degrees of freedom (qubits).
+We predefine the Pauli matrices ${\hat S}_x^j$, ${\hat S}_y^j$, and ${\hat S}_z^j$.
+These matrices can be used to define Hamiltonians or operators to observe.
+An example of such code looks like the following, for the transverse quantum Ising model:

-{\bf Quantum many-body physics} -- We consider a system of $N$ spin-1/2 degrees of freedom (qubits).
-Depending on the scenario, the agent can either retrieve ground state expectation values of specified operators or observe the dynamics of a (hidden) Hamiltonian by specifying an initial product state of the spins.
+Depending on the scenario, the agent can either retrieve ground-state expectation values of previously specified operators (using the \texttt{set\_operator} and \texttt{observe\_experiment} tools) or observe the dynamics of a (hidden) Hamiltonian by specifying an initial product state of the spins (\texttt{set\_blochvectors} and \texttt{observe\_experiment} tools).
 In the latter case, we also consider a more challenging scenario in which the agent is only allowed to observe and initialize a selected subset of spins, while all other spins are set to a default state in each experimental run.

 For both ground-state and time-dependent experiments, we also consider scenarios where the Hamiltonian depends on one or more tunable parameters (as in ${\hat H}=\sum_j {\hat {\sigma}^x_j} {\hat {\sigma}^x}_{j+1} - A \sum_j {\hat {\sigma}^z_j}$), which the agent can set before running an experiment.
 This allows model discovery of a whole parametrized family of Hamiltonians.
 In a variant of this scenario, the agent may also choose the number $N$ of spins in the experimental system, e.g.\ to explore finite-size effects in translationally invariant models.